humdrum-tools/humdrum-documentation/guide/ch03/index.md

 Using a single command, all files in the current directory can be searched by substituting the asterisk (shell *wildcard*) in place of a filename.
-The following command identifies all instances where the word
-\"`Andante`\" occurs; all files in the current directory are searched:
+The following command identifies all instances where the word "`Andante`" occurs; all files in the current directory are searched:

 `grep 'Andante' *`

 Once again, every line containing the sought pattern is echoed in the output.
 If more than one pattern is found, each instance of the pattern will be output on a separate line.
-Whenever an asterisk or \"wildcard\" is used as part of the filename, **grep** causes the *name* of each file to be prepended to the output for all patterns that are found:
+Whenever an asterisk or "wildcard" is used as part of the filename, **grep** causes the *name* of each file to be prepended to the output for all patterns that are found:

 `opus28:!!
 Andante  opus29:!!
 Andante  opus46:!!
 Andante  opus91:!!
 Andante  opus98:!!
 Andante`

-By default, **grep** distinguishes upper- and lower-case characters, so the above command will not match strings such as \"`ANDANTE`\".
+By default, **grep** distinguishes upper- and lower-case characters, so the above command will not match strings such as "`ANDANTE`".
 However, the **-i** option tells **grep** to ignore the case when searching.
 E.g.,